CtrlK

 Actionability

 There is zero concrete, executable guidance—no commands, no code, no specific tools, no procedures for forensic data collection.
-The content only describes itself rather than instructing Claude on how to perform any task.
+The content only describes the skill abstractly without instructing Claude on how to actually perform any forensics task.

 1 / 3